 - Once you get your new Medicare card, destroy your old Medicare card and start using your new card right away.

 - If you’re in a Medicare Advantage Plan (like an HMO or PPO), your Medicare Advantage Plan ID card is your main card for Medicare—you should still keep and use it whenever you need care.
-However, you also may be asked to show your new Medicare card, so you should carry this card too.
+And, if you have a Medicare drug plan, be sure to keep that card as well.
+Even if you use one of these other cards, you also may be asked to show your new Medicare card, so keep it with you.

 - Doctors, other health care providers and facilities know it’s coming and will ask for your new Medicare card when you need care, so carry it with you.